oyvindbso/notion-to-joplin/README.md

 Simple script to convert a Notion export to a Joplin import (MD - Markdown directory).

+This script also removes characters that Windows doesn't allow in file names from the Notion titles.

 ## Requirements

 - Python 3.6+